rht-labs/ubiquitous-journey/README.md

 🧰 This repo is an Argo App definition which references [other charts](https://github.com/rht-labs/charts.git).
 It should not exclusively run Helm Templates but be a more generic Argo App which could reference Kustomize or Operators etc.

 🎨 This is the new home for the evolution of what was [Labs CI / CD](https://github.com/rht-labs/labs-ci-cd.git).
-This project represents a majour milestone in moving away from the 3.x OpenShift clusters to a new GitOps approach to tooling, app management and configuration drift using [ArgoCD](https://argoproj.github.io/argo-cd/).
+This project represents a major milestone in moving away from the 3.x OpenShift clusters to a new GitOps approach to tooling, app management and configuration drift using [ArgoCD](https://argoproj.github.io/argo-cd/).

 There are three main components (one in each folder) to this repository.
 Each part can be used independantly of each other but sequentially they create the full stack.
 If you already have an ArgoCD instance you want to add the tooling to just [move to part 2](#tooling-for-application-development):
 1. Bootstrap - Contains references two helm charts used to create and manage projects and deploy ArgoCD